 Getting the word out that you are looking is more than half the battle.

 Know what you are asking.
-It is important to realize that most people are willing to help if you are able to articulate exactly what you need -- don’t be vague.
+It is important to realize that most people are willing to help if you are able to articulate exactly what you need, so don’t be vague.
 LinkedIn is a professional network so use it for more than just hiring introductions; ask well-thought out questions about developments in your field of interest.

-If someone asks to connect with you that you don’t feel comfortable accepting – don’t – remember your associations reflect on you.
+If someone asks to connect with you that you don’t feel comfortable accepting, then don’t; remember that your associations reflect on you.

 LinkedIn’s Helpful Hints

 Take advantage of the advice provided by the site itself.
 LinkedIn will suggest people you might know and groups that you might be interesting in joining.
 A feature now in Beta recommends jobs of interest posted on the network.
 You can also take advantage of their interactive guide to building the best profile which reviews your profile and aids you to strengthening weak areas.
 Don’t miss the LinkedIn Learning Center for detailed advice and the LinkedIn Blog for updates on the job market and online networking.